sravsk99/datanest/README.md

 # Datanest : A Real Estate Pipeline in the Cloud (End to End)
-This project aims to leverage Amazon Web Services (AWS) to create a real estate data pipeline and analytics service.
-The project contains an ensemble of different data engineering, data analysis, and data science sections.
+This project leverages Amazon Web Services (AWS) to build a comprehensive real estate data pipeline and analytics service.
+The solution integrates various components of data engineering, data analysis, and data science, offering a robust and scalable architecture to process, analyze, and derive insights from real estate data.
 The entire project is implemented on AWS Cloud.

 # Project Goals
 1. Data Ingestion - Create a data ingestion pipeline to extract new incoming data into the AWS data lake.